Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 The MLOps Lifecycle presented in this repository should be a starting point to achieve this goal.

 ###### NOTE: There are a lot of types of welding, which include different approaches based on the metals, applications, environments, techniques, and so on.
-This project only focuses on visual detection in generic welding for basic use cases to make it simple.
+This project only focuses on visual detection in generic welding for basic use cases to make it simple to develop our MLOps project.

 # Structure

 The following is a diagram that shows how the project is built.
-This involves all required parts like client app, data, cloud deployment, etc. This project is centered in MLOps, although DevOps (CI/CD) is also integrated.
+This involves all required parts like client app, data, cloud deployment, etc. This project is centered in MLOps as part of the Zoomcamp 2024 course, although DevOps (CI/CD) is also integrated.

 ![Project Architecture](images/WeldSpot.png)